 The best hands off recipe for rice!
 This instant pot jasmine rice is fluffy, full of flavor, easy to make, and totally foolproof.
-It’s naturally vegan, gluten free and perfect for meal prep.
+It’s perfect in all of your favorite recipes and even freezer friendly.

 There is nothing more frustrating than poorly cooked rice.
 And I don’t know about you, but whenever I cook rice on the stove, something always goes wrong.

 It’s either too crunchy, sticky, mushy, soggy, or the bottom burns.
 So, after some trial and error, I’ve finally perfected the absolute best way of cooking instant pot jasmine rice!

 It’s fluffy, never crunchy or mushy, perfectly cooked and a secret tip to give it tons of flavor without the need for any herbs or spices!

 Rice is one of my favorite things to meal prep because it pairs well with so many dishes and keeps well in both the fridge and the freezer.

 Rinse the rice in a mesh strainer for 30 seconds or until the water runs clear.